🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“„βœˆοΈ Digital Nomad Visa Availability + 2.2 -- 35 Mongolia does not currently offer a dedicated digital nomad visa, requiring nomads to rely on standard tourist or business entry routes.
+πŸ“„βœˆοΈ Digital Nomad Visa Availability + 0.4 -- 35 Mongolia has no dedicated digital nomad visa; options are limited to standard tourist or business visas.

 🌍 DIGITAL NOMAD COMMUNITY